clement-massit/Buber-eat/README.md

 # 🍔BUBER EAT
 The goal of this project is to discover the environment of React and to develop a site like a start up.
-The topic concerns a Uber Eat like, so delivery food and a possibility of subscription.
-You can discover the fake team and fake contact.
+The topic concerns a Uber Eat like, so food delivery and a possibility of subscription.
+You can also discover the fake team and fake contacts.
-There is only the frontend, just for the training of components, routes, and all the characteristics with React.
+There is only the frontend, just for the training of components, routes, and all the characteristics of React.

 ## 🗝️How to install
 Clone the repository :